 Social housing or private housing: what differences for the tenant?

-Verified 19 May 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 02 July 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 The main differences concern the conditions for obtaining the accommodation, the amount of rent and the duration of the lease.